Electroweak phase transition with radiative symmetry breaking in Type-II seesaw with inert doublet: Electroweak phase transition(EWPT)

 The allowed values of the quartic couplings at the EW scale which gives the Planck scale perturbativity will satisfy the first-order phase transition but this much lower masses cannot trigger the electroweak symmetry breaking radiatively.

 \autoref{fig:106} (a) corresponds to the variation of the mass parameters of the theory with the energy scale.
 The values of the mass parameters are chosen to be $m_{\Delta}(\Lambda)$ and $m_{22}(\Lambda)$ = 100.0 GeV, and $\Lambda$ corresponds to the scale equal to the mass of the lightest particle in the theory as discussed in \autoref{rsb}.
 The electroweak symmetry breaking (EWSB) is triggered around $\sim 10^{6.80}$ GeV and the inert doublet mass parameter remains positive for all higher scales indicating that the $Z_2$ symmetry remains intact.
-The values of the relevant quartic couplings are chosen to be $\lambda_{3}=0.9$ and ${\lambda_{\Phi_{1\Delta}}=0.9}$.
+The values of the relevant quartic couplings are chosen to be $\lambda_{3}=0.9$ and ${\lambda_{\Phi_{1\Delta}}=0.9}$ as given in \autoref{tab:int1}, which also satisfies the stability conditions since the interaction coupling $\lambda_3$ and $\lambda_{\phi1\Delta}$ are quite large as given in \cite{Bonilla:2015eha,Jangid:2020qgo,Jangid:2020dqh}.
 The same values are used for the variation of interaction quartic coupling $\lambda_{\Phi_{1\Delta}}$ with the strength of phase transition in \autoref{fig:106} (b).
 These are the minimum possible values for the mass parameters and the quartic couplings which satisfy both the first-order phase transition and radiative electroweak symmetry breaking.
 These bounds also satisfies the constraints from the direct detection in the DM region from 70 GeV to 1 TeV suggests $\mathcal{O}(0.01) \lsim |\lambda_L| \lsim \mathcal{O}(0.1)$ \cite{Kanemura:2010sh}.

 After discussing the EWPT, it is important to check for the stability of the EW vacuum by considering the running of all couplings till Planck scale.
 Since the phase transition dynamics includes thermal corrections, the thermal corrections also effect the tunneling probability from the false vacuum to the true vacuum.
 Hence, in the next section, we study stability of the EW vacuum both at the zero temperature, and the finite temperature.